Clinical Trials for Patients Age 1 Month to <2 Years

 ALT, alanine aminotransferase.
 AST, aspartate aminotransferase.
 ULN, upper limit of normal.

-• 1 to <4 months cohort: 1 patient discontinued treatment due to transaminase elevations
+- 1 to <4 months cohort: 1 patient discontinued treatment due to an AE of elevated transaminase noted to be concurrent with a gastrointestinal illness and other subsequent viral illnesses1,5

 Please see Important Safety Information for more information about transaminase elevations reported in patients with CF receiving KALYDECO.